brettephillips/DatabaseAppDevelopment/README.md

 password=<PASSWORD>
 ```

+To load the test data into the database, enter the following command:

+`psql < ./DB\ Scripts/databaseExport.sql`

 Now, you can run the Flask app by typing:

 `python3 mtg.py`

-Visit your server's IP address followed by :5000 in your web browser:
+Visit your server's IP address followed by :5000 in your web browser (Best viewed in Chomium):

 http://localhost:5000